Bulgaria's Fibank to buy BayernLB's MKB Unionbank

-SOFIA Aug 15 Bulgaria's First Investment Bank (Fibank) has agreed to buy smaller rival MKB Unionbank from Germany's Bayerische Landesbank (BayernLB), Fibank said on Thursday.
+SOFIA Bulgaria's First Investment Bank (Fibank) 5F4.BB has agreed to buy smaller rival MKB Unionbank from Germany's Bayerische Landesbank (BLGGgi.F) (BayernLB), Fibank said on Thursday.

 The European Commission ordered BayernLB last year to restructure and sell some businesses as a precondition for approving state aid for the German regional lender.
 BayernLB ran into trouble in 2008 after risky investments turned sour.